afmsaif/bilevel_diffusion/MNISTDiffusion-main/README.md

 # Noise scheduler optimization for training MNIST diffusion
 ![60 epochs training from scratch](assets/demo.gif "60 epochs training from scratch")

-This is the codebase for bilevel hyperparameter optimization for noise scheduler in diffusion model training. (see [paper](https://arxiv.org/abs/2502.08808)).
+This is the codebase for bilevel hyperparameter optimization for noise scheduler in diffusion model training (see [paper](https://arxiv.org/abs/2502.08808)).
 This implementation is built upon a lightweight diffusion model trained on MNIST: https://github.com/bot66/MNISTDiffusion.

 ## Introduction